davidleejy/ai-safety-gridworlds/README.md

-# What this repository contains
+# What this repository provides

-This repo provides deep reinforcement learning agents for the AI Safety Gridworld Environments (https://deepmind.com/blog/specifying-ai-safety-problems).
-Currently agents for only 1 environment - Distributional Shift - is provided.
+This repository provides deep reinforcement learning agents for the AI Safety Gridworld Environments (https://deepmind.com/blog/specifying-ai-safety-problems).
+Currently A2C & PPO methods for 1 environment - Distributional Shift - are provided.

 You're welcome to contribute.

 # Install

-This installation is tested on Ubuntu 16.04, Python 3.5.6.
+Tested on Ubuntu 16.04, Python 3.5.6.

 You may want to create a virtualenv before installing packages.
 ```